Razzle Dazzle Me – 5 Jewelry Pieces from Victoria & Albert Museum Collection

-The Victoria and Albert Museum in London has a stunning collection of jewelry.
+The Victoria & Albert Museum in London has a stunning collection of jewelry.
 Every time I visit the museum, I make a point to also check out the collection, as if it was my jewelry box.
 One can always dream… Gold, diamonds, emeralds, sapphires, rubies, stones in all colors of the rainbow and jewelry pieces with plenty of history.

 The Victoria and Albert jewelry collection includes a gold Celtic breastplate, jeweled pendants given by Elizabeth I to her courtiers, diamonds worn by Catherine the Great of Russia, jewelry by the Art Nouveau designer, Réné Lalique, diamond tiaras by Cartier, and contemporary works by Wendy Ramshaw, Peter Chang, and Marjorie Schick.
 So, this article is just a taste of all the wonders you can see there.